• Orbits, Quadrature © Martin Hieslmair

 Artist-in-Residence Programme at Helmholtz Center Munich Institute for Epigenetics and Stem Cells

 Beginning of 2020 Claudia teamed up with the Institute of Epigenetics and Stem Cells to launch the first Artist in Residence Program at the Helmholtz Zentrum München.
 With Prof. Maria-Elena Torres-Padilla, the Director of the institute, and Amelie J. Kraus, the Scientific Coordinator of the Epigenetics@HMGU community, the team designed a program pushing the boundaries of collaborations in the field, inspiring conversations between an artist and the scientific team at the institute, and to enable the development of a wonderful new artwork.
-Find more info about the programme here.
+Find more info about the programme called „Art the IES“ here.

 After an exciting selection process with an incredible shortlist of artists, bioartist and experienced art-science collaborator Anna Dumitriu won the residency with her proposal on „The Mutability of Memories and Fates“.